An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 The Editor: a parent’s role with writing Structure and Style for Students

-As homeschool parents, we know just how important our involvement is in our children’s writing journey.
+As homeschool parents, we know just how important our involvement is in every aspect of our kids’ learning.
 That’s why I want to highlight our crucial role as editors and mentors in the Structure and Style for Students (SSS) from IEW.

 Now, you might be thinking, “Doesn’t that mean I’m not really teaching?”
-Well, that’s the beauty of SSS—it shifts our role from being the direct instructor to being the editor.
-And let me tell you, being an editor is just as important and fulfilling!
+Well, that’s the beauty of SSS—it shifts our role from being the direct instructor to being the editor and facilitator.
+I can’t say I regret not being the main teacher for writing to my reluctant writer.
+Being a self-paced video program, Mr Pudewa can repeat himself as many times as needed sounding calm and composed every time (something Mom can’t always achieve).

 As editors, our main responsibilities are: